CengageLearningAustralia/DigitalPlatforms-CodingChallenge-Lumen/README.md

 ## Challenge

-The aim of this exercise is to implement a session management API where teachers can schedule teaching sessions and assign books for the session.
+The aim of this exercise is to implement a teaching session management API where users can schedule teaching sessions and assign books for the session.

 The supplied codebase includes: